gravitational/protoc-gen-terraform/README.md

 Options:

 * `types` - the list of top level types to export (with namespace).
 * `exclude_fields` - list of a fields to exclude from export including type name (with namespace, ex: 'types.UserV2.Name`).
+Fields could also be addressed via full path in a structure (ex: `types.UserV2.Spec.Allow.Logins`).
+This distinction is needed if a field needs to have a different behaviour in different parent structs even if it belongs to a same type.
+For example, `Metadata.Expires` must be excluded for `User` and is required for `Token`.
 * `pkg` - default package name to prepend to type names with no package reference.
-This option is required if the target package of Terraform generated code is different from package of original protobuf generated code.
+This option is required if the target package of Terraform generated code is different from the package of original protobuf generated code.
 * `target_pkg` - the name of the target package
-* `custom_duration` - the name of custom Duration type, if used.
+* `custom_duration` - the name of custom Duration type, if used
-* `custom_imports` - comma-separated package list to add into target file
+* `custom_imports` - comma-separated package list to add into generated file
-* `required` - list of a fields to mark as `Required: true`
+* `required` - list of a generated Terraform schema fields to mark as `Required: true`
-* `computed` - list of a fields to mark as `Computed: true`
+* `computed` - list of a generated Terraform schema fields to mark as `Computed: true`
-* `force_new` - list of a fields to mark as `ForceNew: true`
+* `force_new` - list of a generated Terraform schema fields to mark as `ForceNew: true`
-* `config_mode_attr` - list of a fields to mark as `SchemaConfigMode: schema.SchemaConfigModeAttr`
+* `config_mode_attr` - list of a generated Terraform schema fields to mark as `SchemaConfigMode: schema.SchemaConfigModeAttr`
-* `config_mode_block` - list of a fields to mark as `SchemaConfigMode: schema.SchemaConfigModeBlock`
+* `config_mode_block` - list of a generated Terraform schema fields to mark as `SchemaConfigMode: schema.SchemaConfigModeBlock`
-* `suffixes` - map of overrides of method names generated for `gogo.customtype` fields.
+* `suffixes` - map of overrides of method names generated for `gogo.customtype` fields (available in config file only)
+* `defaults` - default values for a fields in generated Terraform schema (available in config file only).
+Note that default value type in YAML file is taken into account.

 All config variables could be set in [YAML](example/teleport.yaml).
-Path to config file can be specified using `config` variable. `defaults` variable is available in config only because it needs variable type information. `suffixes` is available in config file only as well.
-CLI args take higher priority over config file.
+Path to config file can be specified using `config` variable.

 # Usage